 Step 4: Speak to a Representative

 Once you apply, a representative will reach out to you to explain the repayment terms & percentage rate of your available small business financing options.
 This way, you won’t have to worry about any surprises or hidden fees during repayment.

 Step 5: Receive Approval

-The process generally takes a few business days, depending on which product you choose.
-Once the file is approved and closed, funds should reach your bank account in 1-2 business days.
+The bad credit business loan application process generally takes a few business days, depending on which product you choose.
+Once the file is approved and closed, a lump sum of funds should reach your checking account in 1-2 business days.